Crystal polymorphism

-In crystallography, polymorphism is the phenomenon where a compound or element can crystallize into more than one crystal structure.

-The preceding definition has evolved over many years and is still under discussion today.
-Discussion of the defining characteristics of polymorphism involves distinguishing among types of transitions and structural changes occurring in polymorphism versus those in other phenomena.
+In crystallography, polymorphism is a phenomenon where a compound or element can crystallize into more than one crystal structure.
+The definition of polymorphism has evolved over the years and as of 2023 is still under discussion.
+The discussion involves distinguishing among types of transitions and structural changes occurring in polymorphism versus those occurring in other phenomena.

 Overview

 Phase transitions (phase changes) that help describe polymorphism include polymorphic transitions as well as melting and vaporization transitions.
 According to IUPAC, a polymorphic transition is "A reversible transition of a solid crystalline phase at a certain temperature and pressure (the inversion point) to another phase of the same chemical composition with a different crystal structure."
 Additionally, Walter McCrone described the phases in polymorphic matter as "different in crystal structure but identical in the liquid or vapor states."
 McCrone also defines a polymorph as "a crystalline phase of a given compound resulting from the possibility of at least two different arrangements of the molecules of that compound in the solid state."
 These defining facts imply that polymorphism involves changes in physical properties but cannot include chemical change.
 Some early definitions do not make this distinction.

 Eliminating chemical change from those changes permissible during a polymorphic transition delineates polymorphism.
 For example, isomerization can often lead to polymorphic transitions.
 However, tautomerism (dynamic isomerization) leads to chemical change, not polymorphism.
 As well, allotropy of elements and polymorphism have been linked historically.
 However, allotropes of an element are not always polymorphs.
-A common example is the allotropes of carbon, which include graphite, diamond, and londsdaleite.
-While all three forms are allotropes, graphite is not a polymorph of diamond and londsdaleite.
+A common example is the allotropes of carbon, which include graphite, diamond, and lonsdaleite.
+While all three forms are allotropes, graphite is not a polymorph of diamond and lonsdaleite.
 Isomerization and allotropy are only two of the phenomena linked to polymorphism.
 For additional information about identifying polymorphism and distinguishing it from other phenomena, see the review by Brog et al.

-It is also useful to note that materials with two polymorphic phases can be called dimorphic, those with three polymorphic phases, trimorphic, etc.

-Polymorphism is of practical relevance to pharmaceuticals, agrochemicals, pigments, dyestuffs, foods, and explosives.
+Materials with two polymorphic phases can be called dimorphic, those with three polymorphic phases, trimorphic, etc. Polymorphism is of practical relevance to pharmaceuticals, agrochemicals, pigments, dyestuffs, foods, and explosives.